-The National Planning Framework (NPF) is a long term plan for Scotland that sets out where development and infrastructure is needed to support sustainable and inclusive growth.
+The National Planning Framework (NPF) is a long term plan for Scotland that sets out where development and infrastructure is needed.

-We have begun the process of reviewing NPF3.
-NPF4 will incorporate Scottish Planning Policy (SPP) which contains detailed national policy on a number of planning topics.
+NPF4 will incorporate updated Scottish Planning Policy which will contain detailed national policy on a number of planning topics.
 For the first time, spatial and thematic planning policies will be addressed in one place.

 During January to April 2020 we sought early views on NPF4 through our 'Call for Ideas', inviting stakeholders to consider Scotland in 2045 and reflecting on planning policy changes and national developments needed to get us there.

 In November 2020, we published our Position Statement which reflected on the Call for Ideas and set out thinking on potential policy changes.
 We invited comment on the Position Statement content to inform the draft NPF4.

 As part of our work on NPF4, we have been working with local authorities and other partners, to take forward early thinking on the potential for Regional Spatial Strategies (RSS).
 This opportunity has allowed us to factor in regional priorities into the draft NPF4 spatial strategy.

 On 10 November 2021, we laid the Draft NPF4 in the Scottish Parliament.
 Alongside Parliamentary scrutiny of the draft, we are running a public consultation to invite comments on the content of the draft.

 The consultation on Draft NPF4 closes on 31 March 2022.
 Following the consultation and the end of the Parliamentary scrutiny process, we will analyse the responses and produce a final NPF4.

 The final adoption date will depend on the approval of NPF4 by the Scottish Parliament, but we are currently aiming to lay a finalised version for approval by summer 2022.